 I received comprehensive training in spiritual direction from Richmont Graduate University in Altanta, Georgia, graduating with a Graduate Certificate in Spiritual Direction.
 This two-year program was offered from an Evangelical Christian perspective, but also brought in Ignatian Spirituality, including the St. Ignatius Exercises from the Roman Catholic tradition, and embraced the Eastern Orthodox Christian as well as other Protestant perspectives.
 As a result, I have great respect for the theology and practices of the primary Christian faith traditions.

 I am a graduate of the University of the South's Education for Ministry (EFM) program.
 This is a four-year self-study and small group study of the Bible, Church history and readings in theology.
 I also have served as an EFM mentor (small group facilitator).
 In addition, I am a trained Stephen's Minister, and I have trained as a Hospice volunteer.
 I was raised in the Methodist Church, and I became an Episcopalian when I married my husband, Peter.
 In 2005, we embraced the Eastern Orthodox Christian Church.
-I presently serve as the director of the School of Christian Spiritual Formation at Holy Transfiguration Greek Orthodox Church in Marietta, Georgia.
+I presently facilitated the Life & Faith Transitions Group at Holy Transfiguration Greek Orthodox Church in Marietta, Georgia.
 I also serve as a volunteer chaplain at Southwest Christian Care in Union City, Georgia.
 Southwest Christian Care offers hospice, senior programs, and respite care for special needs children at no charge to patients or families, relying solely on donations.

 Also like you, I am a griever.
 Among the many losses in my life are family deaths, divorce, moving a long way from home, job changes (some voluntary, some not), and the loss of beloved pets.